-EVELYN L. LEHRER, professor emerita of economics, May 16, 2018
+Evelyn L. Lehrer, professor emerita of economics, May 16, 2018

-STEVEN E. TOZER, professor emeritus of educational policy studies, September 1, 2018 ROGER PAUL WEISSBERG, professor emeritus and UIC Distinguished Professor Emeritus of Psychology, August 16, 2018
+Steven E. Tozer, professor emeritus of educational policy studies, September 1, 2018

+Roger Paul Weissberg, professor emeritus and UIC Distinguished Professor Emeritus of Psychology, August 16, 2018

-Out-of-Cycle Sabbatical
+Out-of-Cycle Sabbatical:

-College of Eng gineering Department Name Rank Period of Leave Salary Concise Statement Civil and Materials Engineering Bo Zou Associate professor Second semester (Spring) Full pay To collaborate with researchers at University of California, Berkeley, to study traffic management of unmanned aerial vehicles, resulting in advancement in the field and improved human and goods mobility; and to disseminate findings through one or more journal publications and academic conferences.
+COLLEGE C F ENGI NEERING Department Name Period of Leave • Concise Statement Civil and Materials Engineering associate Second semester (Spring) full pay To collaborate with researchers at University of California, Berkeley, to study traffic management of unmanned aerial vehicles, resulting in advancement in the field and improved human and goods mobility; and to disseminate findings through one or more journal publications and academic conferences.